tzhaojustdoit/tzhaojustdoit/README.md

 ### 🚗💨

 I am a software engineer at Cruise.
-I am familiar with C++, Python, R, C#, and Java.
+I am familiar with C++, Go, Python, R, C#, and Java.
 I have done a dozen side projects in robotics and autonomous systems.
 <!--
 **tzhaojustdoit/tzhaojustdoit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.